Florida Appeals Court Orders New Trial After Car Accident Victim Denied The Right To Read Deposition Testimony To Jury

 Speak with a Florida Personal Injury Lawyer Today

 Insurance companies–and even judges–make mistakes.
 Those mistakes can prove costly, however, when you are an injured accident victim seeking just compensation.
 A qualified Delray Beach car accident attorney can provide you with zealous representation and help ensure the courts respect your rights.
-Contact the Leifer Law Firm today to schedule a consultation.
+Contact Leifer & Ramirez today to schedule a consultation.